Seasonal Home Routines That Support Everyday Living

 Fall always feels like the bridge between the ease of summer and the structure of winter.

-You start to notice the shift when the air turns cooler.
-That first chill reminds you that colder weather isn’t far away.
+That cool air can come on so quickly, and that is when you will start to notice the shift.
+A chill reminds you that colder weather isn’t far away.
 Here in Eastern Canada, you never quite know when the first snowfall might arrive, so fall preparation always feels a little important.

 That might include: